 1. The Hats.
 Carrying on the tradition of the original high-profile horse races in the U.S., which were both social and fashion events requiring full morning dress, today’s races include the donning of lavish hats and fascinators.
 Both The International Gold Cup Races and the Montpelier Hunt Races host hat contests each year.
 (Below, bottom right photo by John Nelson Photography, courtesy of The International Gold Cup Races)

 4. The Drinks.
 Horse races and cocktails go hand-in-hand, as many larger horse races in the U.S even have their own signature drinks.
-Virginia races continue this tradition with special drink recipes served at tailgates, and even by incorporating local craft brews and wines.
-The Mint Julep is the official drink of The International Gold Cup Races, and Prince Michel Vineyard & Winery is the official winery of the Montpelier Hunt Races.
+Virginia races continue this tradition with special drink recipes served at tailgates and even by incorporating local craft brews and wines.
+The Mint Julep is the official drink of The International Gold Cup Races, and Virginia vineyards like Prince Michel Vineyard & Winery will be on-site at the Montpelier Hunt Races for equestrian lovers to enjoy local wines and craft beverages.

 5. The Races.
 Of course, no day at the races is complete without exciting steeplechases.
 The proximity to the horses makes for an exhilarating spectator sport where fans watch brightly colored jockeys and their horses race around the bends and over the hills and hedges.
 (Below, photos by Richard Clay Photography, courtesy of The International Gold Cup Races)

-This season, you can enjoy the International Gold Cup Races on Saturday, October 27, at Great Meadow, The Plains and the Montpelier Hunt Races on Saturday, November 3, at James Madison’s Montpelier.
-You can also learn more about the Montpelier Hunt Races in the brand new Wine & Country Life, Book 7 and purchase tickets for the event at the Wine & Country Shop. ~
+This season, you can enjoy the International Gold Cup Races on Saturday, October 23, at Great Meadow, The Plains and the Montpelier Hunt Races on Saturday, November 6, at James Madison’s Montpelier.
+You can also learn more about the Montpelier Hunt Races in Wine & Country Life, Book 7 and purchase tickets for the event at the Wine & Country Shop.

 (Lead photo by John Nelson Photography, courtesy of The International Gold Cup Races)